-The large-scale atmospheric forcing of the AOSCM is derived from a constrained variational analysis (CVA), following Zhang and Lin (1997), Zhang et al. (2001) and Xie et al. (2004).
-The CVA assesses the large-scale mass, energy, and moisture budgets at the scale of a 50-km-radius disk centered on the R/V Revelle, and at the 3-hourly timescale.
-The 50-km scale is a trade-off between a reduced amount of noise in the forcing and the targeted local scale of the R/V Revelle

-- 165 measurements used hereafter.
-The CVA uses the European Centre for Medium Range Weather Forecasts (ECMWF) operational analyses as an input and the surface precipitation measurements retrieved from the Colorado State University's Tropical Ocean Global Atmosphere (TOGA) radar, onboard the R/V Revelle as a constraint.
-The CVA provides initial profiles of wind horizontal components, temperature and specific humidity, as well as the initial surface pressure, which are used to initialize the AOSCM atmospheric component.
-It also estimates the horizontal advections of temperature and specific - 170 humidity and the pressure vertical velocity, which are further used as a forcing of the atmospheric column.
-The SCM zonal and meridional wind components are nudged towards those of the CVA with a 3-hourly nudging timescale.
-Following Abdel-Lathif et al. (2018), note that the wind, temperature and moisture profiles are extended above 50 hPa using first the ERA-Interim reanalysis (Dee et al. 2011) up to 1 hPa and then the 1976 U.S. standard atmosphere profile (COESA, 1976 temperature only, wind and specific humidity being set to zero).
-Above 50 hPa, the horizontal advections and vertical - 175 velocity are set to zero, while temperature and specific humidity are further nudged toward the extended profile.
+The large-scale atmospheric forcing of the AOSCM is derived from a constrained variational analysis (CVA), following Zhang and Lin (1997), Zhang et al. (2001), and Xie et al. (2004).
+The CVA assesses the large-scale mass, energy, and moisture budgets at the scale of a 50 km radius disk centered on the R/V Revelle and at the 3-hourly timescale.
+The 50 km scale is a trade-off between a reduced amount of noise in the forcing and the targeted local scale of the R/V Revelle measurements used hereafter.
+The CVA uses the European Centre for Medium-Range Weather Forecasts (ECMWF) operational analyses as an input and the surface precipitation measurements retrieved from the Colorado State University's Tropical Ocean Global Atmosphere (TOGA) radar on board the R/V Revelle as a constraint.
+The CVA provides initial profiles of wind horizontal components, temperature, and specific humidity, as well as the initial surface pressure, which are used to initialize the AOSCM atmospheric component.
+It also estimates the horizontal advection of temperature and specific humidity as well as the pressure vertical velocity (ω) , which are further used as a forcing of the atmospheric column.
+Using the CVA pressure vertical velocity, the SCM computes its own vertical advection based on the simulated temperature and specific humidity profiles.
+In contrast, the horizontal wind forcing is more difficult to estimate based on observation-based momentum budgets (e.g., weak geostrophic balance near the Equator).
+Therefore, the SCM zonal and meridional wind components are simply nudged towards those of the CVA with a 3-hourly nudging timescale.
+Following Abdel-Lathif et al. (2018), note that the wind, temperature, and moisture profiles are extended above 50 hPa using first the ERA-Interim reanalysis (Dee et al., 2011) up to 1 hPa and then the 1976 US standard atmosphere profile (COESA, 1976 - temperature only, wind and specific humidity being set to zero).
+Above 50 hPa, the horizontal advection and vertical velocity are set to zero, while temperature and specific humidity are further nudged toward the extended profile.
 At the surface, the CVA surface pressure is prescribed.
-In case of atmosphere-only SCM simulations, the R/V Revelle observed SSTs are imposed and thus surface fluxes are computed by the SURFEX bulk parameterization.
-Table 1 summarizes this model physical configuration. - SCM simulations may be strongly constrained by the prescribed forcing.
-However the latter often has large uncertainties because of the very few in-situ observations, which weakly constrain the input data of the CVA (e.g., the ECMWF analyses) or which more directly enter the CVA algorithm.
-This may sometimes question the detailed comparison between SCM simulation output and other, independent data.
-As an attempt to address the forcing uncertainties, 10-member ensembles of SCM simulations are performed by introducing a weak and random noise in the forcing large-scale advection and vertical velocity fields.
-This should avoid focusing the upcoming analysis on small, most likely insignificant, differences between simulations or between simulations and reference datasets.
-Note that all experiments discussed hereafter have been - listed in table 2.
+In the case of atmosphere-only SCM simulations, the R/V Revelle observed SSTs are imposed, and thus surface fluxes are computed by the SURFEX bulk parameterization.
+Table 1 summarizes this model physical configuration.

+SCM simulations may be strongly constrained by the prescribed forcing.
+However, the latter often has large uncertainties because of the very few in situ observations, which weakly constrain the input data of the CVA (e.g., the ECMWF analyses) or which more directly enter the CVA algorithm.
+This may sometimes question the detailed comparison between SCM simulation output and other independent data.
+As an attempt to address the forcing uncertainties, 10-member ensembles of SCM simulations are performed by introducing weak and random noise in the forcing large-scale advection and vertical velocity fields.
+This should avoid focusing the upcoming analysis on small, most likely insignificant differences between simulations or between simulations and reference datasets.
+Note that all experiments discussed hereafter have been listed in Table 2.